covermymeds/api-jquery-plugins/README.md

 ### Usage

-Using the CoverMyMeds API requires an API key and API secret.
+The CoverMyMeds API requires an API ID/secret.
 [Contact us](mailto:developers@covermymeds.com) in order to obtain them.
-For quick testing, enter your key/secret in the `src/config.js` file, then load the `index.html` file.
+For quick testing, enter your ID/secret in the `src/config.js` file, then load the `index.html` file.

-While this example file contains an API key/secret in a user-accessible location, it's recommended to keep those values hidden for the sake of security.
-The way to do this is to create a simple "middleman" server-side app which accepts CoverMyMeds API requests, uses your API key/secret to append a Basic Authentication header, then forwards the request to CoverMyMeds and returns the response to your front-end application.
+While this example file contains an API ID/secret in a user-accessible location, it's recommended to keep those values hidden for the sake of security.
+The way to do this is to create a simple "middleman" server-side app which accepts CoverMyMeds API requests, uses your API ID/secret to append a Basic Authentication header, then forwards the request to CoverMyMeds and returns the response to your front-end application.
 Pass each widget an `url` parameter when you initialize it, which will point to your own server-side application.

+The basic workflow to create a new Prior Authorization request:

+1. Search for a drug using the `drugSearch` autocomplete plugin
+2. Search for a form using the `formSearch` autocomplete plugin
+3. Fill in some extra data about the patient (name, birthday, etc.), then submit the request using the `createRequest` plugin

 -------------------------------